Race (film series): Race 2 (2013)

 The film starts with a murderer killing his target by shooting a Lamborghini car's fuel tank.
 After some years, a robbery takes place, and Euro printing plates are stolen.
-Businessman Ranvir Singh sees this news on TV and decides to take advantage of this to get revenge for a past matter.
+Businessman Ranveer Singh sees this news on TV and decides to take advantage of this to get revenge for a past matter.
 Ranveer cheats Vikram Thapar by pretending to have stolen the Euro printing plates, and his plan is successful.
 He cheated Thapar so badly that he is divested of the five casinos that he owns in Istanbul, Turkey.

 This cheating is revealed to be a plan that Ranveer made a week earlier with Turkish mafia leader Armaan Malik.
 Ranveer was introduced to Armaan by his childhood friend, Inspector Robert D Costa alias RD and his dimwitted assistant Cherry.
 After the con, Ranveer gives Armaan ownership of Thapar's five casinos in exchange for 10% of the money.
 With this deal, Ranveer and Armaan become friends.
 Ranveer also romances Armaan's Sister Alina (Deepika Padukone), who is his 50% business partner in all his ventures, and spent a night with him to start their partnership.

 At a party hosted by Armaan and Alina, Ranveer meets Armaan's girlfriend Omisha and sees a picture of his deceased and beloved wife Sonia in her wallet.
 He charms her through matches of archery and fencing, where he cuts her dresses without her knowledge and walks away without watching her nudity.
 Ranveer then tells Armaan of a deal that will get them endless money.
 Armaan agrees to the plan.

 Later, Ranveer reveals to RD that he is not planning to make Armaan rich, but he is actually planning to Bankrupt Armaan so badly that he will lose all his money and be forced to become a beggar on the streets, because Armaan is the main killer of Sonia.
 Armaan's assassin killed Sonia (Who is Pregnant) while they are going to see Sonia's sister Tania.
 He vows that until Armaan is ruined, he will not do Sonia's final rites.
 Ranveer then establishes contact with Omisha, who tells him that she is Sonia's sister Tanya and she too wants revenge.
-Omisha agrees to help Ranvir in his plan.
+Omisha agrees to help Ranveer in his plan.
 However, right after Ranveer leaves, Armaan shows up at Omisha's apartment, where it is revealed that she is not actually Sonia's sister, but she is actually working for Armaan.
 Ranveer, however, does not know this and still believes that she is Sonia's sister.